MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/Scholarship.md

 ---
-title: Scholarship - Common Data Model | Microsoft Docs
+title: Scholarship in higherEducation - Common Data Model | Microsoft Docs
 description: This entity stores the list of scholarships offered to a school by all business partners
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Scholarship
+# Scholarship in higherEducation

 This entity stores the list of scholarships offered to a school by all business partners